koaLaMoucho/FEUP-Mod-Sim/docs/delivery_1.md

   - The impact of different strategies.

 - **Purpose:**
-    - To predict the parking system's behavior under various strategies and conditions.
+    - Represent drivers as agents in an environment with a limited number of parking spaces, creating simulated parking lot dynamics.
-    - To compare these strategies **quantitatively** based on KPIs.
+    - To compare different allocation and princing strategies **quantitatively** based on KPIs, identifying the best strategies to improve overall efficiency.

 ### Objectives

-The principal objectives of this project are defined below:
+The main objectives of this project is:

-- Analyze the system dynamics: To understand how urban parking systems behave under different amounts of demand,
+- Analyze the system's dynamics and assess how parking systems behave under different distributions of demand and management strategies and which are the best ones.

-- Evaluate different allocation strategies:
+The developed model will be:

+- Descriptive because the it is used to represent and understand how a system currently works
+- Prescriptive because the group will compare strategies to find the best outcomes

 ### System Model